CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 Step by step instructions for using cost allocation tags.
 This method was obtained from the following website: <br>
 <a href="https://aws.amazon.com/blogs/compute/using-cost-allocation-tags-with-aws-parallelcluster">Using Cost Allocation Tags with AWS ParallelCluster"</a>

-The following have already been implemented for the CMAS Center Account.<br>
+Steps 1&2 have already been implemented for the CMAS Center Account.<br>

 ## Creation of the  pclusterTagsAndBudget IAM Policy
 This was done via the AWS console.<br>